Expressions in Tenet

 Union Variant Unpacking !

-The bang operator ! unpacks a tagged value from a union.
-The tag is a compile-time parameter.
+The unpacking operator ! unpacks a tagged value from a union.
+The tag is a compile-time

 If the value has the expected tag, the variant is returned.
 If the tag doesn’t match, the entire value escapes.